9 Natural Ways to Handle Stress & Anxiety During Lockdown

 To add lemon balm to your routine, you can either drink it as a tea or consume it in supplement form.

-- Recommended Product: Healthspan's Night Oil combines 260mg of hemp extract with natural hops and lemon balm extracts - Shop Now.
+- Recommended Product: Healthspan's Night Oil combines 260mg of canna extract with natural hops and lemon balm extracts - Shop Now.

 Magnesium is an excellent supplement to add to your routine if you’re trying to keep your anxiety and stress levels low.